 Here’s Why Cannabis Doesn’t Need Double Blind Placebo Tests

-Background first: When it comes to medicinal studies, the most reliable form of research experiment is the double-blind, placebo-controlled experiment (also known as a “randomized control group trials” in medical literature).
+it comes to medicinal studies, the most reliable form of research experiment is the double-blind, placebo-controlled experiment (also known as a “randomized control group trials” in medical literature).
 The setup of this study ensures that the power of suggestion is absent from the experiment, providing clean, usable data.

 The beauty of the experiment lies in its utter deception.
 In a true double-blind, placebo-controlled study, neither the doctors nor the patients know who’s getting the real drug and who’s getting a fake.
 The process is completely randomized, leaving every participant in the dark.